-150. Use of Motorized Vehicles
+Use of Motorized Vehicles

-All motorized vehicles shall stay on authorized established Department roadways or parking areas except for trails and areas that are clearly identified by signs for off-road use.
-The drivers of all vehicles operated within lands administered by the Department shall be licensed or certified as required under state law for the type of vehicle operated.
-The drivers of all vehicles shall comply with day use fee requirements, speed and traffic rules of the Department, and all other local, and state ordinances and laws governing traffic on public roads.
+Except where otherwise provided, motor vehicles may enter or be operated in park and recreation areas and facilities only upon payment of the motor vehicle entrance fee or display of a valid Idaho state Parks Passport or Annual Motor Vehicle Entrance Fee sticker.
+All motor vehicles must stay on authorized established department roadways or parking areas except for trails and areas which are clearly identified by signs for off-road use.
+Drivers and motor vehicles operated within lands administered by the department must be licensed or certified as required under state law.
+The operators of all motor vehicles must comply with the motor vehicle entrance fee requirements, speed, and traffic rules of the department, and all other federal, state, local laws, and ordinances governing traffic on public roads.

-03. Motorcycle and ATV Safety Helmets
+Motorcycle and ATV Safety Helmets

-Persons under 18 years of age shall wear a helmet when riding on a motorcycle or an all-terrain vehicle as operator or as passenger within Idaho State Parks.
+Persons under eighteen (18) years of age must wear a protective safety helmet when riding upon a motorcycle, motorbike, utility type vehicle, or an all-terrain vehicle as operator or passenger as provided in Section 49-666, Idaho Code.

-07. Restrictions
+Restrictions